hswolff/silly-intro-to-web-dev/README.md

    - I've added one of these to our title.
    - Try hovering over the title and see what happens.
 Very cool, huh?
    - Task: can you try to make something else transition?
-   - Answer: change the transition value to use font-size instead.
+   - Answer: change the transition value to use `font-size` instead.

 8. Getting animated

    - CSS can also do more fancy animations.
    - I've created one for us to play with.
-I have it set to the class name "scared"
+I have it set to the class name `scared`
    - I want our egg to be a "scared egg" so it shakes when someone hovers over it.
    - Task: Can you add this class name to our egg?
    - Answer: add the class